 The Characteristics of Deaf Culture

-Over the course of many years, I worked for several agencies serving the deaf and hard of hearing for many years.
-At times I was the only hearing person in a department with a deaf boss and co-workers.
+Over the course of many years, I worked for several agencies serving the deaf and hard of hearing community.
+At times, I was the only hearing person in a department with a deaf boss and co-workers.
 As a result, I was immersed in American Sign Language and the unique cultural norms of the deaf community.

 I have observed that people with profound hearing loss are a diverse group with a variety of communication styles, such as lipreading and speech.
 This article will look at people who identify themselves members of the deaf community with a distinct language and culture.